 Talk about your goals and desires for the week.
 Pursuing the same things helps tasks get done easier and better.

-Find a time to connect each day to keep your bond strong.
+Find the time to connect each day to keep your bond strong.

 Keep each other in the loop about how your days are going.
 Share good things and bad.
 Flirt or bring up old memories.